doheelee0328/diary/README.md

 # Diary

 ## Welcome to Diary!
 Feel free to Read, Post and Delete your entries!!
+### Note!!
+It will take a few minutes for it to work!
 ![Screenshot 2023-05-24 at 15 39 55](https://github.com/doheelee0328/hackathon/assets/112406576/fb332be9-d87e-4be2-b12c-c25a31fd40bc)
 ![Screenshot 2023-05-24 at 15 40 06](https://github.com/doheelee0328/hackathon/assets/112406576/16e8597b-8991-4363-b9f0-149504218d59)
 ![Screenshot 2023-05-24 at 15 40 13](https://github.com/doheelee0328/hackathon/assets/112406576/3e872cb0-456a-40e3-8761-e3a82c13f054)